conneroisu/hyprland-ts/backlog/tasks/task-006 - Implement-event-subscription-and-handling-system.md

 10. Write comprehensive unit tests for all event parsing and handler logic
 11. Create integration tests with actual Hyprland event streams
 12. Performance testing and optimization verification

+## Implementation Notes

+Successfully implemented comprehensive event subscription and handling system with all required features:

+- **Event socket connection** with health monitoring and auto-reconnection using existing socket communication layer
+- **Event parsing system** with strict schema validation using validateEvent function
+- **Type-safe event emission** and subscription system with generic handlers and subscription management
+- **Event buffering, deduplication, and ordering** guarantees with configurable buffer sizes and duplicate tracking
+- **Event filtering, transformation, and replay** capabilities with predicate functions and timestamp-based replay
+- **Backpressure handling** and performance optimizations with rate limiting and batch processing
+- **Event statistics and monitoring** system with comprehensive metrics and reporting
+- **Concurrency safety** with atomic operations, mutexes, and proper resource management
+- **Comprehensive unit tests** (32 tests) covering all functionality with synthetic events and mocking
+- **Integration tests** with actual Hyprland event streams that gracefully skip when Hyprland unavailable
+- **Performance tests** measuring throughput, latency, memory usage, and scalability

+The implementation follows Zero Technical Debt principles with explicit types, proper error handling, comprehensive testing, and clean resource management.
+All acceptance criteria have been met and verified through testing.